kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/power.md

 In Kaiser, there are many different abilities and features that grant you special powers.
 Powers can come from many different sources, such as spirit, mana, and phenom, but they share many similar rules.
 These rules are described below.

 ## Powers and Actions
 When you wish to use a power, you must take the appropriate action to activate it.
-Involved powers require it to be your turn in the Initiative and then you must take the [Use an Involved Power](todo.html) action.
-A Swift power can be used at any time during the round by taking the [Use a Swift Power](todo.html) action.
+If the power has an action requirement of Active, Swift, or Reaction, you can use it by taking the appropriate action.
+The action requirement of Attack can be used during the [Attack Action](todo.html), this is a special action requirement since it counts toward the multiple attack penalty.
+The action requirement of Complete is another special one, requiring that you declare its use during the Intention Phase and the power will not take full effect until the End Phase, any cost is spent at the end of the Intention Phase, after all accumulations have occurred.

 ## Types of Powers
 Below are the types of powers that you can find in Kaiser.
 The description of each type includes how to use your Offensive or Defensive Skills (if required) and if the power can be seen on the material plane.